freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_REDIR_PROTOCOLS.md

 CURLOPT_REDIR_PROTOCOLS_STR(3) instead because this option cannot control all available protocols.

-Pass a long that holds a bitmask of CURLPROTO_* defines.
+Pass a long that holds a bitmask of protocol bits.
 If used, this bitmask limits what protocols libcurl may use in a transfer that it follows to in a redirect when CURLOPT_FOLLOWLOCATION(3) is enabled.
 This allows you to limit specific transfers to only be allowed to use a subset of protocols in redirections.

 Protocols denied by CURLOPT_PROTOCOLS(3) are not overridden by this